2025 Solar Incentives Guide for Stanford, CA - Tax Credits & Rebates

 Federal Solar Incentives

-To better understand how the ITC may apply to you, contact your local Stanford solar panel installation expert and ask for more information.
+To better understand exactly how much the ITC could save you, get in touch with your local Stanford solar panel installation expert.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Stanford solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.
+To best understand how the new Clean Energy Credit applies to you, talk to your local Stanford solar installation expert.

 State & Local Solar Incentives